DataDog/integrations-core/exchange_server/README.md

        path: "C:\\Program Files\\Microsoft\\Exchange Server\\V15\\TransportRoles\\Logs\\Hub\\Connectivity\\*"
        source: exchange-server
    ```
-    *Note*: Currently the only logs supported are CommonDiagnosticsLog, ThrottlingService, and Connectivity logs
-    due to Exchange Server outputting many different types of logs.
-    Please send a request for other logs to support.
+    **Note**: The only logs supported are CommonDiagnosticsLog, ThrottlingService, and Connectivity logs due to Exchange Server outputting many different types of logs.
+Contact [Datadog support][7] to request other logs formats.

    Change the `path` parameter value and configure it for your environment.
    See the [sample exchange_server.d/conf.yaml][4] for all available configuration options.